danieltuveson/del/README.md

 ## In progress / next item to do
 - Implement garbage collection

 ## TODO
+- Make sure there is no recursion in the compiler / runtime that could lead to a stackoverflow in the C code.
+Cases to watch out for:
+  - GC can't recursively walk structures (otherwise marking a recursive data structure could potentially overflow the stack).
+  - Lexer should look for / reject highly nested expressions and blocks of a certain depth by counting '{' and '(' (and maybe '<' for generics, though that may need to be done in the parser since '<' is also used for comparisons).
+This would prevent `if x > 1 { if x > 2 { ... if x > n { ... } ... } }` from blowing up
+  - Probably more cases to watch out for, but those are the ones I can think of
 - Remove "default" options from switch statements and search for missing cases.
 - The `push_heap` function in the VM is basically just a consturctor. `push_heap` should just allocate and return a pointer to the memory, any constructor logic should be determined before runtime.
 - Variables that could potentially be unset currently default to 0, but should give a compile error.